fbpx

 paperless documentation

 Once DPA comes into full force, customized digital forms take the place of paper documents.
-These forms can be edited and updated as per requirement, and connected to various workflows as per the requirement.
-Capturing data and managing it is thus completely digital, removing the need for paper forms altogether.
+These forms can be edited and updated as per requirement and connected to various workflows as per the requirement.
+Thus, Capturing and managing data is completely digital, removing the need for paper forms altogether.

 4. Fixing outdated processes